stackforge/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 To rename the nodes, click on the "Unnamed nodes" string for each node and then type in the name you want to use.
+You should only modify the "Untitled" part of the name;
+the suffix is the last digits of the MAC address for this node.

 For more information, see: